chung-leong/react-seq/examples/nobel/README.md

 ```

 The prize endpoint only gives us the names of the laureates and the reason why they were awarded the prize.
 After
-yielding this initial information, we proceed to retrieve additional information about each laureate from the
+yielding this initial information, we proceed to obtain additional information about each laureate from the
 laureate endpoint:

 ```js